davetron5000/naildrivin5.com/_posts/2017-07-17-four-reasons-why-developers-are-unproductive.md

 understand, and maintain than abstract code that can be applied to a larger variety of problems.

 I try to follow the “rule of three”, which essentially means that you should not seek to abstract, extract, or genericise anything until you've seen a solid pattern, often evidenced by seeing the same thing a third time.
-My college Patrick Joyce [has a more detailed post](http://pragmati.st/2013/07/19/build-it-twice/) on this.
+My collegue Patrick Joyce [has a more detailed post](http://pragmati.st/2013/07/19/build-it-twice/) on this.

 Duplication is likely better than a complex, over-engineered, generic solution that took too long to ship.
 Sandi Metz has [a great blog post](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction) on the subject.
 And, finally, I [wrote in more detail on detecting and avoiding over-engineering](http://multithreaded.stitchfix.com/blog/2016/08/15/avoiding-over-engineering/) at Stitch Fix's tech blog.